kiran/kiranbot/content/post/2016-07-27-punch-cards.md

 {{% figure src="/images/punch-cards/tabulator.jpg" attr="The Hollerith Tabulator." %}}

 After the success of the tabulator in the 1890 census, other countries began adopting the technology.
 Soon, Hollerith's Tabulating Machine Company produced machines for many other industries.
 Information processing via punch card became a large industry.
-During World War I, the army used punch cards to store medical and troop data.Insurance companies stored actuarial tables on punch cards, and railroads used them to track operating expenses.
-Through the 1970s, both computer control programs and data input was via punch card.
+During World War I, the army used punch cards to store medical and troop data.
+Insurance companies stored actuarial tables on punch cards, and railroads used them to track operating expenses.
+Throughout the 1970s, punch cards served as the medium for inputting both data and control programs.

 After his death, the Computer Tabulating Recording Company renamed itself to the International Business Machines Corporation, or IBM, leading us into a new era of computing.